Septh/rollup-plugin-node-externals/README.md

 - This plugin now has a **peer-dependency** on Rollup `^3.0.0 || ^4.0.0`.<br />*If you need Rollup 2 support, please stick to v5.*

 #### Breaking changes in version 5
-- In previous versions, the `devDeps` option defaulted to `true`.<br>This was practical, but often wrong: devDependencies are meant just for that: being used when developping.
+- In previous versions, the `devDeps` option defaulted to `true`.<br>This was practical, but often wrong: devDependencies are meant just for that: being used when developing.
 Therefore, the `devDeps` option now defaults to `false`, meaning Rollup will include them in your bundle.
 - As anticipated since v4, the `builtinsPrefix` option now defaults to `'add'`.
 - The deprecated `prefixedBuiltins` option has been removed.
 Use `builtinsPrefix` instead.
 - `rollup-plugin-node-externals` no longer depends on the Find-Up package (while this is not a breaking change per se, it can be in some edge situations).